Chihiroctt/Predicting-Rental-Price-of-Lane-Houses-in-Shanghai-/README.md

 Calculating the mse, mae and R-squared values of each time.

-  4.Drawing comparison diagrams of the results of LLMS:chatgpt大语言模型（绘图）.ipynb
+  4.Drawing comparison diagrams of the results of LLMS:chatgpt Large Language Model (Plot).ipynb